gerardpla/solrpi/README.md

 To raise awareness about power consumption and solar power production in daily life, I was looking for a very simple, low-power display.
 I found indeed nice-looking dashboards for tablet devices.
 But for different reasons, they didn't really suit my needs.
-I just wanted a display ro show the _current_ consumption and production.
+I just wanted a display to show the _current_ consumption and production.
-No history, no average, no aggregation, just what's happening right now, visible at a glance.
+No history, no average, no aggregation, just what's happening right now, visible at a glance, without reading numbers.

 After shortly searching for existing solutions in the Internet without success, this little project idea was born.